Chapter 8. Applying security policies

 During the in-place upgrade process, certain security policies must remain disabled.
 Furthermore, RHEL 8 introduces a new concept of system-wide cryptographic policies and also security profiles might contain changes between major releases.
-This section guides you when securing your upgraded RHEL systems.
+To make your system more secure, switch SELinux to enforcing mode and set a system-wide cryptographic policy.
+You may also want to remediate the system to be compliant with a specific security profile.

 During the in-place upgrade process, the